benhmoore/Knwl/plugin_development.md

 4. Make something awesome.

-Oh, and if you build something, let us know!
-We'd love to feature your plugin on the Knwl.js website one day soon: knwl@loadfive.com

 ## Publishing

 If you intend on releasing your parser plugin publicly, the best and most approachable way is to create a GitHub Repository for the plugin.
-In the near future, we plan to release a website for browsing community plugins created for Knwl.js, and to do so, plugins will need to be hosted.

-We'll be updating everyone on the status of the website on the G+ community (https://plus.google.com/communities/108874785204246812675).

 ## Further Help

-We'd recommend anyone developing plugins for Knwl.js to look at preexisting plugins first for inspiration.
+ It's recommended that anyone developing plugins for Knwl.js look at preexisting plugins first for inspiration.

 If you need more granular assistance in developing your plugin, or this documentation doesn't make any sense, no problem!
-You can reach us at anytime here: knwl@loadfive.com.
+You can reach me personally at anytime here: moore.h.ben@gmail.com.

-We also have a **Google+ Community**, where you can discuss plugins and more: https://plus.google.com/communities/108874785204246812675.
+There is also a **Google+ Community**, where you can discuss plugins and more: https://plus.google.com/communities/108874785204246812675.